myronmzd/New_pro2/README.md

 # 🎥 AWS Offline Video Analysis Pipeline

-This project enables users to **upload video files to S3**, automatically trigger **Amazon Rekognition** for label detection, and receive an email notification with results and a thumbnail via **SES**.
+This project enables users to **upload video files to S3**, automatically trigger **YOLOv8 on Fargate** for crash/crime detection, and receive an email notification with results and a thumbnail via **SES**.

 ---